Beauty and Botched Botox

 Botox injections will not work on damaged muscles from these facelifts, and skincare serums or exfoliation cannot lift droopy skin.

-Types of botox products available
+Types of Botox products available

-Baby botox (Lower-protein formulations) uses smaller doses of injection.
+Baby Botox (Lower-protein formulations): Uses smaller doses of injection.
 It will leave a more natural appearance after each session.
 It isn't cheap, but side effects and recovery time are minimal.

-Dysport – Works faster than Botox but spreads more, making it ideal for larger areas.
+Dysport: Works faster than Botox but spreads more, making it ideal for larger areas.

-Xeomin – Contains no additives, reducing the risk of resistance over time.
+Xeomin: Contains no additives, reducing the risk of resistance over time.

-Jeuveau ("Newtox") – A newer option of Botox mainly marketed for cosmetic use.
+Jeuveau ("Newtox"): A newer option of Botox mainly marketed for cosmetic use.

-1.5% of individuals may develop antibodies against the complexing protein added to the toxin, developing immunity to Botox due to frequent use.
+Roughly 1.5% of individuals may develop antibodies against the complexing protein added to the toxin, developing immunity to Botox due to frequent use.
 Botox's effectiveness diminishes, and dedicated users will opt for alternatives like Xeomin or Dysport.

-How to make botox last longer (or fade faster if you regret it)
+How to make Botox last longer

 Botox longevity can vary based on lifestyle, nutrition, and skincare habits.
 Whether you want to prolong your Botox results or reduce its effects due to an unsatisfactory outcome, here's what you need to know.

-Studies suggest that zinc can enhance Botox's effectiveness because it's essential for skin regeneration.
-Research has demonstrated that zinc citrate (50 mg) + Phytase (3,000 PU mg) helps the body absorb zinc better.
-Phytase is an enzyme that enhances mineral absorption.
-Other beneficial forms of zinc are gluconate, sulphate, and acetate.
 Protect Your Skin from Sun & Blue Light because UVA/UVB rays break down collagen and weaken Botox effects, and Blue light exposure causes low-level inflammation, reducing Botox longevity.
 Use a broad-spectrum sunscreen with blue light protection daily.
 High-stress levels trigger the release of cortisol, breaking down Botox faster.
 Engage in stress-reducing activities like meditation, yoga, or deep breathing.

 Retinol is irritating.
 Stop using retinol two days before Botox and wait two days to restart using it.
 Avoid any inflammatory products while the area heals.